Skip to main content

 Warning

 Working mode does not influence server settings.
 Initially, the server works at the ClientTrustLevel.Full trust level.
-Verify trust level and specify the actions a client can initiate on the server.
+Verify trust levels and specify the actions a client can initiate on the server.
 See the following topic for details: Working Mode Access Rights.

 Next Steps